miguelcoria94/jubilant-fortnight/README.md

 ### Bug 2 — `index.html` / `client/` directory doesn't exist

-Even after fixing the path, `/Users/user/Desktop/SiliconValley_Trail/client/` doesn't exist and there's no `index.html`. `app.py:24` will return 500 on `GET /`.
+Even after fixing the path, `/Users/user/Desktop/SiliconValley_Trail/client/` doesn't exist and there's no `index.html`. `GET /` → 500 as soon as anyone actually visits it.
+Again, this is why the app "runs" but isn't really complete — the root route is broken.

 **Fix options:**
 1. If the take-home expects you to include a frontend, create `client/index.html` (even a stub is better than nothing).